-(1) Procedures for submitting a project for inclusion in the IRWM Plan stakeholders to understand and use the process.
+(1) Procedures for submitting a project for inclusion in the IRWM Plan

+The process described in the IRWM Plan must include procedures for submitting projects to be considered for inclusion into the IRWM Plan.
+Documenting these procedures in the IRWM Plan will allow the RWMG and stakeholders to understand and use the process.
 Some RWMGs continually accept projects for consideration while others may have specific periods of project submission.
 Project submittal procedures typically require standardized information so each project submits the necessary information for the review process.